uwo-fast/OpenReactor/README.md

     - parameters must be a single integer to be parsed by interface at the moment but can have any number of parameters.
     - **NOTE** that the only required parameter is "control" where in this case model.demo is the absolute path to the feedback mechanism .py file (control.demo is equivalent to control/demo.py).
 - "def_state" the default state of the control systems, (on : true, off : false).

+For "CONTROLS" in the first section two mechanisms are defined that will write to the same I2C address (in this case 97).
+This must be done in this manner and they cannot be listed seperately as you would for devices with seperate addresses.

 # Received bytes Formatting
 To process the recieved bytes into a parseable float/int/string an ```elif``` statement must be added to *sensor/sensor_format.py* where it's true condition correlates to the string given as "form" in *devices.json*